Timing

 You will receive hard copy materials when you arrive on-site at the training.

-- Please bring a laptop, tablet, or cell phone with you on the last day of the certificate program (Thursday), so you can take the online exam at the end of class.
+- Please bring a laptop, tablet, or smartphone to complete the online exam at the end of class.

 Accreditation